 Suicide note written by insurance agent in Toni Morrison’s novel, The Song of Solomon.

 Nonchalant, cool, subtly sassy hauteur is Hurston’s response to having to insinuate herself within white readers’ lowered expectations of black people in general and southern black women in particular.
 Hurston slyly highlighted “her audience’s ignorance while situating her tale within an alternative Afro-creole geography of conjure, a heterotopia” with “subversive possibilities,” says Hamilton.
+(Genteel southern white people could get their lick in by remarking that Poe was inconsistent in aspiring Zora's Brit lit lesson.
+But Zora overhearing the condescension would say that the Raven, the only objective character in story, was like the bust of Pallas, from England.)

 Readers can jump around the Romancing the Gullah book to get an overview of Hamilton’s masterful orchestration of her ideas, materials and tools.
 And the reader can go straight to the Porgy and Bess section where Hamilton reveals that her grandmother knew the real Porgy, Samuel Smalls.
 An amputee or paralytic gambler and pimp, who sang robustly while zipping around town in his goat cart and always circling back to the Bull Pen, a den of iniquity on Long Alley, Sam Smalls was a much more colorful, larger-than-life character than his fictional counterpart.